Self-stabilisation of cellular automata on tilings: Discussion and open problems

 \begin{question}[Self-stabilisation of $3$-colourings] Is there a deterministic CA that stabilises $3$-colourings from finite perturbations in polynomial time, ideally without additional symbols? \end{question}

 We conjecture that it is not possible to stabilise $3$-colourings in linear time, but that it could be possible in quadratic time, at least if we allow additional symbols.

 In order to shed some light on this problem, let us describe a representation of the two-dimensional $3$-colourings based on the configurations of the so-called \emph{six-vertex} model, and in the process, explain Figure~\ref{fig:SWerror}.
-The correspondence between $3$-colourings and the six-vertex model was first discovered by A.~Lenard (see~\cite[Section~8.13]{Bax82}).

-\paragraph{Connection with the six-vertex model.} Let us start with a valid $3$-colouring in two dimensions.
+The correspondence between $3$-colourings and the six-vertex model was first discovered by A.~Lenard (see~\cite[Section~8.13]{Bax82}). \paragraph{Connection with the six-vertex model.} Let us start with a valid $3$-colouring in two dimensions.
 For each pair of neighbouring cells (horizontal or vertical), let us draw an arrow on the boundary between the two cells according to the following rule.
 Let $q$ and $q'$ be the colours of the two neighbouring cells.
 Since $ q' \neq q$, we either have $ q'= q + 1 \pmod{3} $ or $ q'= q - 1 \pmod{3} $.
-Depending on this, we draw the arrow in one direction or the other: \begin{itemize} \item The arrow on a vertical boundary is directed upwards if the colour on its right is one more than the colour on its left (modulo~$3$), and downwards otherwise. \item The arrow on a horizontal boundary is directed towards the right if the colour below it is one more than the colour above it (modulo~$3$), and towards the left otherwise. \end{itemize} These conventions are depicted in Figure~\ref{fig:sixVertex}.
+Depending on this, we draw the arrow in one direction or the other: \begin{itemize} \itemsep=0.95pt \item The arrow on a vertical boundary is directed upwards if the colour on its right is one more than the colour on its left (modulo~$3$), and downwards otherwise. \item The arrow on a horizontal boundary is directed towards the right if the colour below it is one more than the colour above it (modulo~$3$), and towards the left otherwise. \end{itemize} These conventions are depicted in Figure~\ref{fig:sixVertex}.

 One can then check that starting from a $3$-colouring, the resulting arrow configuration is such that at each vertex, there are exactly two incoming arrows and two outgoing arrows.
 Conversely, from a six-vertex configuration (i.e., a configuration of arrows with equal number of incoming and outgoing arrows at each vertex), there are exactly three $3$-colourings giving rise to that arrow configuration.
 (Once we choose the colour of one cell, all the other colours can be deduced.)